green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

     + Factor in the idle time that your app has.
 Typically a web browser for instance is mostly idle, as users read.
     + Nevertheless the browser does use the CPU during that time and consumes energy.
 Therefore it is an important part to have in your `flow`
 - Use notes to make `flows` better understandable
-- Use our measurement service for reproducability and visibility of your measurements
+- Use our measurement service for reproducibility and visibility of your measurements